mrkev/contracts.coffee/documentation/contracts/index.markdown

 {% endhighlight %}

 The `a` property must abide by both the `Num` and `Even` contracts.
-Just like `or` you cannot use multiple higher-order contracts with `and`.
+Just like `or` you cannot use multiple function/object with `and`.

 <span id="naming"></span>